RobAntunes/Skye/README.md

 - **Enhanced Developer Experience**: The intuitive API and automatic dependency tracking make it easier to build dynamic and responsive applications.

 **Suspended Functions**
+Skye rerenders & updates state in real time and picks up where the state change left off so that you get instant updates without needing to batch, giving you complete control and easy reasoning about your components.

 **Recall the `runEffect` function**